muziejus/javascripting-english-major/_chapters/calculator.md

 [^quoting]: Yes, JavaScript permits using single quotes as well, but you should use double quotes exclusively.

-[^strictequal]: JavaScript has a less strict equality comparison operator, but its behavior can be unexpected.
-It is considered one of JavaScript’s bad parts, and I won’t be teaching it in this course.

-[^let]: `let` is a statement that is not supported in all JavaScript consoles.
-If typing the above causes the console to complain `Uncaught SyntaxError: Unexpected identifier`, then you have one of those older consoles.
-The solution is, luckily, straightforward.
-For the duration of this course, where I instruct you to use `let`, you can use `var`, instead.
+[^let]: `const` is a statement that is not supported in all JavaScript consoles, but it should work in all “modern” browsers.
+Nevertheless, if the burrito example doesn’t print, open the JavaScript console while looking at your page, where you might see `Uncaught SyntaxError: Unexpected identifier`, then you have one of those older browsers.
+The best move is to upgrade browsers, but if you can’t, the second solution is, luckily, straightforward.
+For the duration of this course, where I instruct you to use `const`, you can use `var`, instead.

 [^consolelog]: More precisely, `console` is a JavaScript object (similar to `window` or `document`, as we’ll see later) that refers to the console you have opened in your browser. `.log()` is a “method” specific to the `console` object that outputs whatever is in sent as a parameter (or, inside the `()`).
 In our example, we sent the console a snippet of text, `"Hello, World!"`, and it returned it to us.

+[^html]: Yes, you are now writing HTML without learning how to do it.
+The key grammar of the markup is clear from this example, though.
+HTML is made up of nested tags that look like this, for example: `<h1>` to open and `</h1>` to close.
+Some tags, like the `<meta>` and `<!doctype>` tags don’t need to be closed, but most do.